sleeptoken/zettelkasten/Remote Thought/Time based SQL injection w py.md

 Source: #overthewire #natas

-similar to the [[BlindSQL]] problem in  [[SQL injection using py]] this problem also has one input field named username and a DB schema that defines username and password fields the difference is that the echo statements are commented out, so we don't get to know if the username with a specified character exists or not .
+similar to the [[BlindSQL]] problem in  [[SQL injection w py]] this problem also has one input field named username and a DB schema that defines username and password fields the difference is that the echo statements are commented out, so we don't get to know if the username with a specified character exists or not .

 ```